 Arrival and Check-In

 There are three ways to check in at Fort Wilderness.
-We checked in online and our room was ready when we arrived.
+We checked in online and our cabin was ready when we arrived.
 When arrived at Fort Wilderness via Uber, we were able to tap our Magic Bands at the entrance and get dropped off in the parking lot.
 From there, we walked to our cabin (we could have taken an internal bus, too).

 The reception is a small lobby, not the sort of place you’ll lounge around.
 From there, you’ll be able to use internal transportation to get to your spot.

 If you’re arriving with your own vehicle, you’ll check in via a toll-booth style window.
 If your accommodation is ready, you can drive right up to it.
 If not, you can park in the lot until your space is ready.
-The Campsites have no charge for your vehicle.
-Cabin guests will need to pay $19 per night for their vehicle.

 Dining and Drink at Disney’s Fort Wilderness Resort